princebansal7/DSA-Sheets-Code/README.md

         NOTE 2: (Handling case when pivot is not last element)

-        - if custom pivot element is given, then we simply swap that pivot with last element and implement the hoarePartition in similar manner.
+        - if custom pivot element is given, then we simply swap that pivot with last element and implement the hoare Partition in similar manner.

   </details>